-4.2 Sustainable Recommendations
+4.2 Sustainable Alternatives

 As mentioned in the results, the analysis revealed that the total carbon dioxide equivalent emissions from the project is 29,122 tons CO2e, with 133 kg CO2e per m2 per year.
-Many recommendations have been made to decrease CO2 emissions during construction.
-Four different recommendations will be discussed, three of them involve changing the materials to more sustainable ones while keeping the design/plans for both architecture and structural the same with no alterations.
+Many alternatives have been made to decrease CO2 emissions during construction.
+Four different alternatives will be discussed, three of them involve changing the materials to more sustainable ones while keeping the design/plans for both architecture and structural the same with no alterations.
+It is important to clarify that the recycled materials used in the study were directly included in the LCA without incorporating any secondary materials or secondary fuels associated with the collection or transportation of the recycled structural elements.
+In line with the cut-off rules, we ensured that the environmental impacts were only attributed to the recycling processes themselves, and no benefits or burdens from external processes, such as the recovery or transport of recycled materials, were considered.
+This approach was used to maintain the integrity of the LCA while adhering to the principles of the cut-off model.
+Thus, only the direct impacts of the recycled content in the materials were included in the analysis, avoiding the inclusion of additional, potentially misleading burdens.

 4.2.1.
-First recommendation
+First alternative

 This one entailed replacing the 0% recycled ready mixed concrete in all the structural elements with a mix containing 40-55% recycled binders in cement.
 This resulted in a reduction in CO2e to 122 kg CO2e / m2 / year, approximately an 8.5% reduction, leading the results to upgrade to level F in the Embodied Carbon Benchmark (Figure 9).